 This exhibit is offered in connection with the Van Cliburn International Piano Competition Archive at Texas Christian University.
-Most images are clickable to enlarge or view complete items.
+Images and documents are clickable in order to enlarge images or view complete items.
 For more on the competitions, see the archivist's Guide to the Van Cliburn Competitions.
 Exhibit materials should be used in accordance with copyright laws.
-Contact: email@example.com.
+Contact: firstname.lastname@example.org.

 Van Cliburn's triumph in the First Tchaikovsky Competition in Moscow in 1958, during the Cold War, inspired the creation of a namesake competition, to be held in Fort Worth, Texas.

 "Master Bear Charmer," 1959, by editorial cartoonist Harold Maples, commemorated Cliburn's Tchaikovsky victory.
-View this item in the Harold Maples Editorial Cartoon Collection, Texas Christian University Library Special Collections
+View this item in the Harold Maples Editorial Cartoon Collection, Texas Christian University Library Special Collections.